 As I write this I can hear my children going bananas in the pool.
 The sun is shining and we’re on holiday.
 Hubby and I are celebrating 10 years of marriage.
 What a ride!

-So, I thought it would be a good time to write a post to give you 5 ways to follow your PCOS diet when you’re travelling.
+So, I thought it would be a good time to write a post to give you 5 ways to follow your PCOS diet when you’re traveling.
 I love exploring new foods and cultures and really enjoy finding ways to do this that work within the context of the way that I eat to manage my PCOS.

 Now, you need not do an epic international journey to apply these principles.
 You can use them in your day to day life too.